A tail-shape actuarial index based on equal level relationships between Value at Risk and Expected Shortfall: Theoretical properties of the -index and characteri zation results

-Wherever there is not adopted any particular parametric loss model for the description of $X$, an empirical estimator for $\theta_p(X)$ may be employed.
-Let us consider the empirical version of $\theta_p(X)$ which is denoted by $\hat{\theta}_{p,n}(X)$, to emphasize on the dependence to the sample size $n$.
-In the same fashion to \cite{belzunce2012comparison}, the empirical estimator for a given sample $X_1,X_2,...,X_n$ is provided by the relation
+Wherever there is not adopted any particular parametric model for the description of $X$, an empirical estimator for $\theta_p(X)$ may be employed.
+Let us consider the empirical version of $\theta_p(X)$ which is denoted by $\hat{\theta}_{p,n}(X)$ to emphasize the dependence on the sample size $n$.
+Similarly to \cite{belzunce2012comparison}, the empirical estimator for a given iid sample $X_1,X_2,...,X_n$ from the distribution of $X$ is given by

-where $\hat{x}_{n,p} := X_{([n(1-p)]+1)}$ denotes the empirical estimator for the quantile function at level $p$ (i.e. in the continuous case this is equivalent with the estimation of VaR at the same level) and $\bar{X}_n$ denotes the sample mean.
-In the next proposition we provide a strong consistency result for the empirical estimator $\hat{\theta}_{p,n}(X)$.
+Here, $\hat{x}_{p,n} := X_{([n(1-p)]+1)}$ denotes the empirical estimator of the quantile function at level $p$ (equivalently, the empirical $\mathrm{VaR}_p(X)$), and $\bar{X}$ denotes the sample mean.
+Throughout, we consider the natural plug-in estimator obtained by replacing population quantities with their empirical counterparts.
+In the next proposition we establish strong consistency of the estimator $\hat{\theta}_{p,n}(X)$.